FREE!

 welcome change from winter's cold.

-The above
+above

-articles, including information about their authors, can be read in their
+articles, including information about their authors, can be read in

 entirety

-by ordering
+by

-And
+And now,

 is it time for you to subscribe?